CPT-Jack-A-Castle/Snoopy-Snake/README.md

 Once started you are good to go!
 And you'll receive a mail about target's data!!

-This is how it looks!
+This is how it looks for the user playing the game!
 <img src="/preview/Screenshot from 2021-01-22 01-14-50.png">